fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 ehdr         .comment
 ```

+`LOAD` segments are fundamentally about helping the operating system and loader get data from the ELF file into memory efficiently, and they map coarsely to the *logical* sections of the binary.

+An executable will always have at least one `PT_LOAD` type segment.
+This type of program header is describing a *loadable* segment, which means that the segment is going to be loaded or mapped into memory.

+For instance, an ELF executable with dynamic linking will generally contain the following two loadable segments:

+- The *text* segment for program code and
+- The *data* segment for global variables and dynamic linking information

 From the above output of the section to segment mapping we can see that the ALLOC|LOAD|READONLY CONTENTS(CODE or DATA) sections `.rela.dyn`, `.rela.plt` and `.plt` along with the `.text` have been classified into the first loadable text segment *`LOAD0`*.

 > The `.comment`, `.symtab`, `.strtab`, `.shstrtab` sections are counted in the LOAD0 segment?